Juanes068/Capstone-Project/README.md

   - Appointment ID, date, time, status, and booked services.

 ### Payments Page ("PaymentsPage.jsx")
-- Displays authenticated user's payment history:
+- Displays authenticated user"s payment history:
 - Payment ID, amount, date, and linked appointment ID.

+### Last update front-end

+- Integrated **Add to Cart** functionality in the Services page, storing selected services in localStorage.
+- Added a **Go to Book** button on the Services page for a seamless transition.
+- Updated the **Book Appointment** page to:
+  - Load services directly from the cart without reselecting.
+  - Allow barber, date, and time selection.
+  - Submit the appointment and clear the cart upon confirmation.

+- Completed the **Confirmation Page**:
+  - Loads the most recent appointment for the user.
+  - Displays appointment details: date, time, barber name and specialty, and list of services with prices.
+  - Calculates and displays the **total amount to pay** for the services booked.